 ENGL 319 Literary Criticism: A survey of the varied explanations of the merit and purpose of imaginative literature from Plato to such modern and post-modern literary theories as structuralism and deconstruction.
 Authors studied may include Aristotle, Longinus, Horace, St. Augustine, St. Thomas Aquinas, Sidney, Jonson, Dryden, Pope, Johnson, Wordsworth, Coleridge, Shelley, Arnold, T. S. Eliot, C. S. Lewis, and important contemporary critical theorists.
 In addition to aesthetics and theory, students will be introduced to techniques of practical criticism.
 This course is required for the Literature major.

-ENGL 320 Poetry and Poetics: This course seeks to impart to the student a panoramic knowledge of the lyric tradition and contemporary developments in poetry in the English language.
+ENGL 320 Poetry and Poetics: This course seeks to impart to the student a panoramic knowledge of the lyric tradition in England and the United States, from origins to contemporary developments..
 Special attention will be given to developing the student’s close-reading and interpretive skills through fluency in prosody and figurative language.
 This course is required for the Literature major.

 ENGL/CECS 321 Classical and Early Christian Literature: An advanced study of Greek and Latin literature, both the pagan classics and the early Christian authors who drew from them.
 The course focuses on the genres of poetry, tragedy, oratory, and satire, and includes such authors as Plato, Aristotle, Aeschylus, Plutarch, Horace, Seneca, Longinus, Prudentius, St. Augustine, and other Church Fathers.
 The course aims at encouraging the student to be a judicious and conversant reader of classical and early Christian literature.
 (Cross-listed in Classical and Early Christian Studies)